aherrrero/entities_handler/README.md

 Things to work on after version 1.0 release -

-1. Image filename pattern customisation
-2. Import/export to conf.php in WP admin
+1. Import/export to conf.php in WP admin
-3. Ability to create preset link parameters
+2. Ability to create preset link parameters
-4. Template-able link HTML
+3. Template-able link HTML

 ## License ##